-- (a) An employee who is not at the maximum rate of pay for his/her job classification shall be eligible for consideration for a performance-related wage compensation increment. - (b) Consideration for a merit pay increase or decrease shall occur upon completion of an Employee Performance Planning & Review document by an employee's immediate supervisor and review of such documents by the employee.
-A merit pay increase or decrease must be approved by the employee's supervisor(s), Sector Manager, and General Manager. - (c) Consideration for a merit pay increase or decrease shall be made at the end of each six (6) months of employment from the date of hire, date of last change of job classification, or granting of a merit pay increase, whichever is later.
+- (a) An employee who is not at the maximum rate of pay for their job classification shall be eligible for consideration for a performance-related wage compensation increment. - (b) Consideration for a merit pay increase or decrease shall occur upon completion of an Employee Performance Planning & Review document by an employee's immediate supervisor and review of such documents by the employee.
+A merit pay increase or decrease must be approved by the employee's supervisor(s), Sector Manager, and General Manager. - (c) Consideration for a merit pay increase or decrease shall be made at the end of each six (6) months of employment from the date of hire, date of last change of position (not to include job reclassification), or granting of a merit pay increase, whichever is later.
 If a decision on merit increase eligibility pursuant to an Employee Performance Planning and Review Document is not completed when due, the affected employee or the Union may submit a written demand for its completion.
-If it is not completed within 30 working days after such written demand, \$200 will be added to the amount due to the employee.
-The \$200 shall not be payable, however, if the evaluation is not completed as a result of the unavailability of the affected employee, or if the employee has not presented required materials to his/her supervisor in a timely manner. - (d) A regular part time or limited service employee may be considered for a merit pay increase or decrease, after completion of each 1,040 hours (the equivalent of 6 months) of regularly scheduled work. - (e) The normal merit pay increase or decrease for an exempt and non-exempt employee shall be equal to zero percent (0%) to three percent (3%) of the maximum for such employee's job classification.

-(f) In no event shall the granting of a merit pay increase provide the employee a wage compensation which exceeds the maximum for the employee's job classification.
+If it is not completed within 30 working days after such written demand, \$250 will be added to the amount due to the employee.
+The \$250 shall not be payable, however, if the evaluation is not completed as a result of the unavailability of the affected employee, or if the employee has not presented required materials to their supervisor in a timely manner. - (d) A regular part-time or limited-service employee may be considered for a merit pay increase or decrease, after completion of each 1,040 hours (the equivalent of 6 months) of regularly scheduled work. - (e) The normal merit pay increase or decrease for an exempt and non-exempt employee shall be equal to zero percent (0%) to three percent (3%) of the maximum for such employee's job classification.
+Calculations shall be in increments of one-half percentage points. - (f) In no event shall the granting of a merit pay increase provide the employee a wage compensation which exceeds the maximum for the employee's job classification.